achiko/defi-in-a-box/README.md

 # DeFi in a Box

 One day, @Alexintosh [had a dream](https://twitter.com/Alexintosh/status/1106200673509625856).
-He dreamed of a world where a #buidler could use all of the latest and greatest #DeFi protocols on the locally or on the same testnet, without having to test code on main net with real funds.
+He dreamed of a world where a #buidler could use all of the latest and greatest #DeFi protocols locally or on the same testnet, without having to test code on main net with real funds.

 Many people shared this dream, so here is a repository containing the first draft of Defi in a Box - a self-contained project which will (hopefully) simplify the process of experimenting with DeFi protocols in a testing environment.